-Opportunity Zones Will Continue to be Catalysts for Development in 2020 and Beyond
+Opportunity Zones Will Continue to Be Catalysts for Development in 2020 and Beyond

-In discussions with the USEPA, LaBella has been engaged in shaping regulations to make Opportunity Zone programs work for brownfields and other challenging sites.
+In discussions with the US EPA, LaBella has been engaged in shaping regulations to make Opportunity Zone programs work for brownfields and other challenging sites.

-What are Opportunity Zones?
+What Are Opportunity Zones?

 Under a new provision created in the Tax Cuts and Jobs Act of 2017, Opportunity Zones (OZs) have been designated in virtually every community where distressed areas of high poverty and low income exist.
 The overall goal of the OZ program is to encourage long-term private capital investment in low-income urban and rural communities.
 Investments can be in businesses as well as real estate located in OZs.

+For those interested in brownfield redevelopment, the April 17th guidance and proposed regulations have clarified some key issues.
 Land can qualify as QOZ business property if it is used in the trade or business of the QOZ business or QOF.
 This clarification may allow costs to remediate soil and groundwater conditions to be included in the substantial improvement basis test for QOZ businesses and QOFs that use the land in the course of operating their business.

 The proposed regulations provide rules relating to the OZ “original use” requirement that should benefit tax payers and investors in OZ.
 If property has been unused or vacant for at least five years, the “original use” in the OZ starts when the property is initially used or placed in service in the OZ.
 Some commenters had requested that the vacancy test be just one year but the IRS indicated that some may abuse a one year test by shutting down for a year to gain the OZ tax benefits.

-LaBella commented on the October proposed regulations and guidance
+LaBella Commented on the October Proposed Regulations and Guidance

-In December 2018, LaBella submitted suggested changes to the proposed regulations that would incentivize environmental cleanup and site redevelopment within Opportunity Zones by clarifying that the costs of environmental cleanup and infrastructure improvements will count toward required investments in physical improvements to OZ properties.
-These suggested changes would benefit municipalities trying to encourage OZ investment and revitalization, owners of OZ property with environmental impairments, and businesses and developers looking to acquire, cleanup and redevelop OZ property.
+In December 2018, LaBella submitted suggested changes to the proposed regulations that would incentivize environmental cleanup and site redevelopment within OZs by clarifying that the costs of environmental cleanup and infrastructure improvements will count toward required investments in physical improvements to OZ properties.
+These suggested changes would benefit municipalities trying to encourage OZ investment and revitalization, owners of OZ property with environmental impairments, and businesses and developers looking to acquire, cleanup, and redevelop OZ property.
 LaBella also suggested that additional time should be allowed for improvements to impaired OZ properties in order to allow necessary site preparation work, including environmental cleanup and infrastructure improvement, to be completed.